 The turn of the year sees the Musikverein concert hall decked out in huge floral arrangements and hosting a three-day residency by the “house band”, which just happens to be the Wiener Philharmoniker (Vienna Philharmonic Orchestra).

-The “main event” is the New Year’s Concert (German: Neujahrskonzert) on the morning of January 1st, but the orchestra performs the same programme on the two days before.
+The world-famous “main event” is the New Year’s Concert (German: Neujahrskonzert) on the morning of January 1st, but the orchestra performs the same programme on the two days before.
 This gives more people the chance to enjoy a rather wonderful celebration of Viennese classics.

 (The Musikverein on the left of the picture hosts the event)